dhollerbach/actions.serverless-with-python-requirements/README.md

 # Serverless with Python Requirements

-This actions installs Serverless and runs a deploy using the serverless-python-requirements plugin.
+Javascript action that runs a Serverless deploy using the serverless-python-requirements plugin.

 ## Inputs